LaFortunaHR36/lafortunahr36/projects/seacock-replacement.md

 Use a step drill from outside of the boat to remove the flange.
 It also heats up the through-hull a little bit which softens the original sealant.
-> Thanks Juha for sharing [this video](https://www.facebook.com/reel/876448336934711)
+> Thanks Juha for sharing [this video](https://www.facebook.com/reel/876448336934711) Or use an electric saw and make cuts along the thru-hull and then user a screw-driver and a hammer to lightly hammer on the edge of the thru-hull.
+The thru-hulls in my HR 36 were 20 years old and they were really glued to the hull.

 Once the flange is gone and also part of the through-hull, go inside the boat and with bare hands, rotate the valve+through-hull combo to remove it entirely.